sonatype-nexus-community/.github/profile/README.md

 ![Sonatype Community Logo!](./sonatype-community-logo.png "Sonatype Community Logo")

 It's great to have you here with us.
+Check out our [Community Handbook](https://contribute.sonatype.com/) to learn how to engage with our Community.